FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 This CRAN Task View contains a list of packages that can be used for dealing with networks (also known as _relational data_ and _graphs_).

+The pacakges listed in this page offer tools for analysing and modeling relational data as the representation of a phenomenon - be it natural, social, or otherwise artificial - that manifests itself in the relations between one or more sets of entities.
+Hence, the following list does not deal with graphical models, in which networks only express the conditional dependence structure between random variables.

 This page is articulated in sections listing the packages/functions to perform specific operations on networks.
 The packages are categorised based on their scope and focus as follows:

-1. The first section provides a review of all-in-one R packages (and their function) for basic network-analytic operations such as creating, manipulating, and describing relational data.
+1. The first section provides a review of all-in-one R packages for basic network-analytic operations such as creating, manipulating, and describing relational data.

 2. Subsequently, packages offering models and inference tools applicable across disciplines and fields of interests are discussed.
 Here, a distinction is drawn between frequentist and Bayesian methods.